kelsa-pi/unostarter/README.md

 Read the instructions in file `Test_my_project.py` and adapt to your needs.

+## Office context

-## Frequently used methods in office context
+The class `Office` provides frequently used methods in office context

     getContext()

     getDesktop()